halfbaked/data_warehouse_grails/README.md

 Allows measurements to be tagged with additional categories of data, that can then be grouped on.

 ## Queries
+The query logic is done as purely relational maths (a series of table joins).

 ### Example Queries
 - /query?metrics=Clicks&rangeStart=2019-11-14&rangeEnd=2019-11-16&groupBy=Datasource&filterBy=Datasource:Google Ads